British Red Cross memorandum

 Bajwa said: 'I want us to emulate this and work closely with other organisations on providing the best possible support to NHS staff and other key workers following the coronavirus crisis.'

 Psychologists who would like to become a PRV should be HCPC-registered counselling or clinical psychologists who are chartered members of the BPS.
-Keep an eye on the British Red Cross and British Psychological Society websites for further information in due course.
+See the BPS website for further information.

 BPS Members can discuss this article